OWASP/IoTGoat/README.md

 $ gunzip openwrt-18.06.2-x86-generic-combined-ext4.img.gz
 $ qemu-img convert -f raw -O vmdk openwrt-18.06.2-x86-generic-combined-ext4.img lede1806.vmdk
 ```
-2) Once the image is converted to a vmdk image, open VMWare and "Create a new virtual machine"
+2) Once the image is converted to a vmdk image, open VMWare and "Create a custom virtual machine"

-3) Use generic 32bit Linux as guest OS and an E1000 NIC adapter.

-4) Select "Other Linux 2.6.x kernel” or “Other Linux 3.x kernel"
+3) Select "Other Linux 2.6.x kernel” or “Other Linux 3.x kernel" as the guest operating system an E1000 NIC adapter which may need to be changed via the ".vmx" file as demonstrated below.

 4) Within the virtual machine settings, select “Hard Disk” and change the bus type to use an “IDE" virtual disk (not SCSI).